loganbonsignore/Real-Estate-Data-Mining/README.md

 ![Output Example](images/output_example.png)

-## Disclaimer
-Any web-scraping script depends on the code configuration of the website it is scraping.
-If decided necessary, website administrators can attempt to prevent web-scraping by making changes to their website’s code configuration.
-If this happens, it may break the script and the code will need to be updated.
-If you start receiving errors or notice data is not loading properly, this may be the case.

 ## Environment
 This program requires a python 3.7.6 or greater environment.
 I recommend downloading [Anaconda](https://www.anaconda.com/products/individual].
 You can navigate to the Anaconda Installers page to download the package that is right for you.